StarRocks/starrocks/docs/reference/System_variable.md

 > SET GLOBAL query_mem_limit = 137438953472; -- Apply to all future sessions.
 > ```

+## Variable hierarchy and types

+StarRocks supports three types (levels) of variables: global variables, session variables, and `SET_VAR` hints.
+Their hierarchical relationship is as follows:

+* Global variables take effect on global level, and can be overridden by session variables and `SET_VAR` hints.
+* Session variables take effect only on the current session, and can be overridden by `SET_VAR` hints.
+* `SET_VAR` hints take effect only on the current query statement.

 ## View variables

 You can view all or some variables by using `SHOW VARIABLES [LIKE 'xxx']`.
 Example: